NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.Realtime.md

   - name: didDisconnectFromRoom
     definition: event RealtimeEvent didDisconnectFromRoom
     summary: An event that is fired when Realtime is disconnected from a room.
+  - name: didDisconnectFromRoomWithEvent
+    definition: event RealtimeDisconnectEvent didDisconnectFromRoomWithEvent
+    summary: An event that is fired when Realtime is disconnected from a room.
+Provides detailed information about the disconnect.
 - name: Properties
   members:
-  - name: joinRoomOnStart
+  - name: joinRoomOnStartOptions
-    definition: bool joinRoomOnStart { get; }
+    definition: JoinRoomOnStartOptions joinRoomOnStartOptions { get; }
-    summary: A boolean indicating whether Realtime will try to automatically connect on Start().
+    summary: The options that configure if and how [Normal.Realtime.Realtime](Normal.Realtime#realtime) will connect on Start().
-    remarks: This setting can only be configured in the editor inspector.
-If you'd like to change this name at runtime, disable join room on start, and use the Connect() method on Realtime instead.
-  - name: roomToJoinOnStart
-    definition: string roomToJoinOnStart { get; }
-    summary: The name of the room to join on start if one was configured in the inspector.
-    remarks: This setting can only be configured in the editor inspector.
-If you'd like to change this name at runtime, disable join room on start, and use the Connect() method on Realtime instead.
+    remarks: These settings can only be configured in the editor inspector.
+If you'd like more control over joining rooms at runtime, disable "Join Room On Start" and use the or methods instead.
-  - name: roomServerConfigurationToJoinOnStart
-    definition: string roomServerConfigurationToJoinOnStart { get; }
-    summary: The room server configuration to use when spinning up a fresh room if join room on start is enabled in the inspector.
-    remarks: This setting can only be configured in the editor inspector.
-If you'd like to change this name at runtime, disable join room on start, and use the Connect() method on Realtime instead along with a ConnectOptions struct.
   - name: normcoreAppSettings
     definition: NormcoreAppSettings normcoreAppSettings { get; set; }
     summary: The app settings object reference used when Realtime connects.
 Changing this while the Realtime instance is connected will not have any effect until the next time it connects.